orels1/shaders.orels.sh/README.md

 ## Development

-To get started with development, first install the dependencies:
+To get started with development, first, install the dependencies:

 ```bash
 npm install